cbrandlehner/homebridge-daikin-local/README.md

 # Installation

 This plugin retrieves sensor and mode data from a [Daikin WIFI controller](https://amzn.to/2MZDQjg) in your local network and allows you to set operation modes and target temperatures.
-As it is a plugin for [HomeBridge](https://github.com/nfarina/homebridge) you will have access to this features using Apple Home.
+As it is a plugin for [HomeBridge](https://github.com/nfarina/homebridge) you will have access to these features using Apple Home.

-The install may require you to run as an administrator (using a different login or sudo).
-It is recommended to configure your DHCP server to reserve an IP for the wifi controller.
+It is recommended to configure your DHCP server to reserve a fixed IP for the wifi controller.
-This plugin can be installed using the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x#readme) or manually by following these steps:
+This plugin can be installed using [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x#readme).

-1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-daikin-local
-3. Update your configuration file.
-See sample-config.json in this repository for a sample.

 # Configuration